 Moreover, it slows down the aging process.

-Although there is no scientific consensus on this, most theories assume that autophagy does not start until you fast for more than 16 hours.
+Although there is no scientific consensus, most theories assume that autophagy does not start until you fast for more than 16 hours.

 For this reason, OMAD Diet is a better tool for longevity than regular 16/8 intermittent fasting.